-Step 1: You have earned your high school diploma or GED and want to prepare for college.
+Step 1: You have earned your high school diploma or GED and want to improve your skills and prepare for college.

-Students improve their placement scores by taking our free courses.
+Students improve their placement into credit classes by taking our low cost/no cost courses.

-Step 2: You have taken the new student orientation.
+Step 2: You have completed the Student Enrollment Form.

 Step 3: You have determined when and where you will take your classes.